mynkvishwakarma/Node-Entery-Level-Task/README.md

 Step 2: Open project and install all dependences using npm i.

-Step 3: Now open my_sql workbench and connect to root/user and create database using task_app.db
+Step 3: Now open my_sql workbench and connect to root/user and create database using task_app_db

 Setp 4: Then run npx knex migrate:latest command in cmd.